moinwiki/moin/docs/admin/configure.rst

-If you use one of the two, MoinMoin will search for both a username and permission, and a match will have to match both the name of user (left-side) *and* the permission MoinMoin is searching for (right-side), otherwise it will just continue with the next entry.
+If you use one of the two, MoinMoin will search for both a username and permission, and a match will have to match both the name of user (left-side) *and* the permission MoinMoin is searching for (right-side), otherwise it will continue with the next entry.

 '+' indicates that MoinMoin should give the permission(s) specified on the right side.